Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/Weapon stats fix and rebalance patch/readme.txt

 ----------------------------------------------------------
 -Explanation:
+Originally a merge of mods like HellblaueHoelle's Fire Rate Fix, Georg_Ravioli's AN-94 Fire Rate Fix, and some bits from Strogglet15 & Blackgrowl's mods.

 A holistic rebalance of the whole arsenal, using certain mods as stepping stones: HellblaueHoelle's Fire Rate Fix, Georg_Ravioli's AN-94 Fire Rate Fix, and Phosibl3's ReWeight Ammo among others.

 It fixes the simplest aspect of weaponry by observing real life firearms.
 Broadly this means reduced range, in exchange of things like lower weight, higher fire rate and/or muzzle velocity.
 Or the other way around.